Chamomile Honey White Iced Tea

 - Brew the White Tea Carefully

-Stir in 2 tablespoons mild honey while the tea is still warm so it dissolves evenly.
+Stir in 2 tablespoons of mild honey while the tea is still warm so it dissolves evenly.
 Taste and add up to 1 more tablespoon only if needed.
 Let the tea cool fully before the next step. - Add Lemon Peel

 Pour over ice and garnish with a pinch of chamomile and a twist of lemon peel.
 Serve immediately for the cleanest aroma and balance.